bruceravel/demeter/documentation/Artemis/examples/fes2.rst

    :width: 50%
    :align: center

-   Import crystal data into Artemis
+   Import crystal data into :demeter:`artemis`

 With the FeS\ :sub:`2` crystal data imported, run :demeter:`atoms` by :mark:`leftclick,..` clicking the :button:`Run Atoms,light` button on